IagoAntunes/fightGame/README.md

 ## 💻 About the project

-:sun_behind_large_cloud: JobPortal  - Fighting game developed using flutter and Flame
+:fire: Fight  - Fighting game developed using flutter and Flame

 ---